magb7/YellowGreen/README.md

 # YellowGreen

+This is the first project carried out during training at the Wild Code School.

+## Developer team

-Roxane Drelon
+- Roxane Drelon
-Yann Dubois
+- Yann Dubois
-Valentin Vantroys
+- Valentin Vantroys
-Maxime Rawinski
+- Maxime Rawinski
-Liora Laulier
+- Liora Laulier
-Margaux Bédu
+- Margaux Bédu

-« Agence de comm’ centré sur le développement durable et mettre en avant l’aspect « green » de l’entreprise. » 09/03/2020 → 13/03/2020

-- header (MUST HAVE)
-- nav (MUST HAVE)
-- galerie / valeurs
-- what we do (MUST HAVE)
-- formulaire (MUST HAVE)
-- they trust us
-- about us
-- footer

-1 – wireframe
-2 – header / nav HTML
-3 – formulaire HTML
+## Time spent

+The project was conducted from 9 to 13 March.

+## Production (on Netlify)

+You can see the result [here](https://yellowgreen.netlify.app/)